cosmocode/formserver/doc/formelements.md

     validation:
       required: false
 ```
+Options:
+* `clone` _(optional)_ - When set to `true`, adds a clone button to the field.
+That way you can repeat the same input to create a list of variable length.

 ### Datetime

 Text input that expects a date and a time and provides a combined picker.